 Information for international students

-Applicants whose first language is not English will be required to pass an IELTS exam, obtaining a minimum score of 6.5 with a subscore of 6 in each component.
+If English is not your first language you will be required to pass an IELTS exam, obtaining a minimum score of 6.5 with a subscore of 6 in each component.

 Course contact details